-The motif of Scheherazade opens the second movement of the Suite, a tenuous shining thread of tone, changing in expressiveness as the dainty Sultana's face must have altered to meet the smile or frown of her lord.
-Ending in a cadenza of extreme brilliance and difficulty, it leads us into the main theme of the movement, assigned to the bassoon.
-Here is a golden opportunity for "the clown of the orchestra" (the bassoon).
+The motif of Scheherausde opens the second movement of the Suite, a tenuous shining thread of tone, changing in expressiveness as the disity Sultana's face must have altered to meet the smile or frown of her lork.
+Eading a stereor to meet the smile or frown of her lork.
+Eading in a codenas of extreme brilliance and difficulty, it leads us into the main theme of the movement, assigned to the baseoon.
+Here is a golden opportunity for "the clown of the orchestra" (the baseoon, lot turn pathetic, awkward, grave, jocose, this strange and amusing subject might well be taken as significant of the Prince Kalender himself. ... dignity in rags, pompousness in poverty, clowning in a courtier.
+We have no means of knowing what story the fakir-prince tool in word and gesture, but we cannot escape the conclusion that it runs the gamut of human emotion.